91ahmed/JsInspector/README.md

 // Check whether the validation process is successful or not if(inspect.valid()){
-	// (true - success) if the data is valid
+	// (true - success) the data is valid
 } else {
-	// (false - fail) if the data is not valid
+	// (false - fail) the data is not valid

 	// Display errors
 	console.log(inspect.errors())